 Walnut Butter – 4 Ways

 Packed with good-for-you fats, walnut butter is a creamy canvas to add different flavors.
-Here’s a simple walnut butter recipe with 4 ways to flavor up your blend.
+Here’s a simple walnut butter recipe with four ways to flavor up your blend.

 - 2 cups toasted California walnuts